legop3/csccpython/README.md

-# archive of my CSCC python unit projects.
+# archive of my CSCC python unit projects in Intro To Programming.